-I had a case several years ago where my client was charged with California Penal Code 459 PC residential burglary.
-It was a pretty weak case against him, but the prosecutors had filed it anyway.
-Whoever the burglar was had gone up to burglarize a house and was wearing some plastic or latex gloves to ensure that their fingerprints weren't left at the burglary scene.
+I had a case several years ago in which my client was charged with California Penal Code 459 PC residential burglary.
+It was a pretty weak case against him, but the prosecutors filed it anyway.
+Whoever the burglar was had gone up to burglarize a house and was wearing plastic or latex gloves to ensure that their fingerprints weren't left at the burglary scene.

 They broke through the plane on the door, and there happened to be somebody home who yelled, so the burglar ran away.
-In their haste, they through the gloves inside-out on the ground.
+In their haste, they ripped the gloves inside out on the ground.
 Inside the gloves was DNA.

-We did the preliminary hearing, and during the hearing, the only evidence the prosecutor had was that my client's DNA was on the glove and what we were able to do was find a case that said that DNA evidence alone is not enough.
+We did the preliminary hearing, and during the hearing, the only evidence the prosecutor had was that my client's DNA was on the glove.
+What we were able to do was find a case that said DNA evidence alone is not enough.

 In other words, you need one more thing, and I remember the prosecutor foolishly arguing that the one more thing they had was that there was other people's DNA on the glove, and I said, the one more thing is not something that's against the prosecutor's case.